Sonnet 231

 Though hymns were sung, were none I do recall,

-No words the preacher said rang clear, no none;
+No words the preacher said rang clear, not one;

 Someone mumbled something, and tears did fall,

-With blank heaven above and a wizened sun
+With grey heaven above and a wizened sun

 Looking down on black ants, that moved in mime.